AzizPetro/delivery-manager/README.md

 Client can send querys and mutations with GraphQl in order to get all deliveries, received deliveries, not yet received deliveries, add new delivery, remove existing delivery and update state of existing delivery.
+Also from localhost:8080/playground, queries and mutations can be send.

 Example requests can be seen below :